bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 <!-- theme: warning -->

-### Front Matter Restrictions
+### Note
-> You can use front matter to specify attributes on the tops of pages in your `<theme-name>/templates/pages/` subdirectory, but you **cannot** use front matter to accomplish this on pages in the following subdirectories:
+> Front is supported in `templates/pages/`; however, the files in the following directories do not support front-matter:
- - `<theme-name>/templates/components/`
+ - `templates/components/`
- - `<theme-name>/templates/layout/`
+ - `templates/layout/`
- - `<theme-name>/templates/pages/custom/`
+ - `templates/pages/custom/`
-* Indent using **only** spaces.
-(YAML forbids tabs to avoid inconsistent encoding of tabs across platforms.)
-An indent of even one space indicates a child.
+* Spaces should be used to indent (tabs don't follow YAML Spec)
 * Front matter on a given page cannot exceed 64 KB.
-* If a front-matter directive contains an invalid option, Stencil CLI will silently ignore that option.
+* If a front-matter directive contains an invalid option, Stencil-CLI will silently ignore that option.

 </div>
 </div>